Congress Water – Congress & Empire Spring Co.

 Congress Water, which is known as nature’s champagne, better than any made by the art of man and dear to the palates of all who have qualified it at its fountain head.Letter from Saratoga, July 16, 1871

 Support Image: (Centered in a grouping of 3) “Congress & Empire Spring Co / C / Saratoga.
 N.Y.”, America, 1865 – 1875.
-Bright yellow-olive, cylindrical, applied sloping collared mouth with lower bevel – smooth base, quart; (just a tiny pinhead-sized flake and a couple of even smaller pick marks at side near the base, otherwise perfect).
+Bright yellow-olive, cylindrical, applied sloping collared mouth with lower bevel – smooth base, quart; (just a tiny pinhead-sized flake and a couple of even smaller pick marks at the side near the base, otherwise perfect).
 T #C-14:A, variant 3.
-Very rare in this yellow-olive coloration, a stunning color, wonderful condition. – American Glass Gallery
+Very rare in this yellow-olive coloration, a stunning color, wonderful condition. – John Pastor, American Glass Gallery

 Support: Reference to Collector’s Guide to the Saratoga Type Mineral Water Bottles, Donald Tucker, 1986